kimberntsson/repo-excercise/README.md

 ```

 ### AddBooking()
 This procedure adds a new booking to the system.
-It accepts multiple parameters like booking ID, customer ID, booking date, and table number to complete the process.
+It takes several parameters like booking ID, customer ID, booking date, and table number to complete the process.

 ```sql
 CREATE PROCEDURE `LittleLemonDB`.`AddBooking`(